IsmailAbys/Segmentation/README.md

 # Segmentation

 This repository contain scripts/notebooks for Segmentation.
-ReadMe files describe the utility of the code and Requirements files include information about libraries used.
+README files describe the utility of the code and Requirements files include information about libraries used.